dangolembiewski/aws-react-crud-iac/ui/README.md

 Added config-overrides.js and changed start script to be able to use ouputs file from backend

 TODO:
-- better error handlinsh and messages
+- optimized error handling and messages to user
 - pagination and lazy loading
 - write tests
+- be consistent on stlying. no longer supporting MakeStyle
+-